 Hornitos is known for its trademark Reposado tequila with the bright green label.
 But now Hornitos expands in a natural direction: With both a Plata (aka Blanco or silver) tequila and an aged Anejo, to round out the line with one of each of the three traditional tequila varieties.
 I tried them all side by side and against some competition, too, to see how well the expansion went.
+All are 80 proof.

 The prices aren’t bad on all of these; I’d highly recommend tequila fans pick up a bottle of the Anejo, which is priced to move.